opil/documentation/docs/admin/SP/opil_local_sp_install.md

 ![Local SP](./img/localsptero.png)

 This starts the **amcl** localization inside the map shown on topic `/robot_0/pose_channel`, and calculation of map updates shown on topic `/robot_0/newObstacles`.
 The robot in the Stage simulator can be moved by mouse dragging, and changed pose can be seen in topic `/robot_0/pose_channel` which shows the current pose and the covariance of the pose estimation.
 There is also an obstacle in the Stage simulator that can be used for test of showing the map updates, seen in topic `/robot_0/newObstacles`.
 In the rviz window you can see the AGV's pose (red arrow) and local updates (red tiny squares).
-All new obstacles are processed as they are detected, and there is no clearance of obstacles since they are considered to be static.
-That is the reason why you can see a trail of the obstacle.
-In future developments static and dynamic obstacles will be treated differently.
+All new obstacles are processed as they are detected, and there is a clearance of obstacles after 5 seconds.
+That is the reason why there is a trail of the obstacle.

 To change the default configuration of Local SP that uses the common frame names and topics prepare the following file and put it under **volumes** in [docker-compose.yml](#dockercomposelocal):